This article will explain why you should forget buzzwords like LSI and focus on context and user intent.

 1. Are published articles contextually relevant and balanced

-Here I simply print a list of all my article headlines.
-Looking at nothing but the headlines I ask myself if I am being contextually relevant and balanced.
+Here I print a list of all my article headlines.
+Looking at nothing but the headlines, I ask myself if I am being contextually relevant and balanced.

 We all have topics we prefer to write about within our respective niches.
-But to deliver true value your published articles should deliver contextually relevant and balanced solutions.
+But your published articles should deliver contextually relevant and balanced solutions to deliver actual value.

-It is a very interesting exercise and can often identify when we are too geared towards the so-called “money words” and forget about delivering overall value to our visitors.
+It is a fascinating exercise and can often identify when we are too geared towards the so-called “money words” and forget about delivering overall value to our visitors.

 2. Are you articles valuable and contextually relevant

 I do not use it to “improve” articles.
-Rather the process is there to remind me of where I need to be and how I need to approach publishing articles.
+Instead, the process reminds me of where I need to be and how to approach publishing articles.

-I select 1 – 3 articles and remove everything but the headings.
-Then I read the article using only the headings.
+I select 1 – 3 articles and remove everything but the headlines.
+Then I read the article using only the headlines.
 Does the article still make sense?
-Is there a logical flow that promises that a solution to the search intent is offered in the text that was removed?

-Next I take the same articles and this time remove the headings.
-I then go through and highlight all contextually relevant words and phrases in the article.
-Then reading only the highlighted words I ask myself if the value of the article is clear.
+Next, I take the same articles and, this time remove the headlines.
+I then go through and highlight all contextually relevant words and phrases in the text.
+Then reading only the highlighted words, I ask myself if the value of the article is clear.

 Search engines and contextual relevance

 So great, you think.
-But what I think is contextual relevance may not be what the search engines understand as relevant.
+But what I believe is contextual relevance may not be what the search engines understand as relevant.

 And this is true.
-But if you have read this far I am going to give you two great ways to better understand what search engines see as relevant for any given search.
+But if you have read this far, I will give you two great ways to better understand what search engines see as relevant for any given search.

-If you remember my article heading it ended with “…content and common sense”.
+If you remember my article heading it ended with the words common sense.
 It is now time for the common sense part.